Benmeddour/Nginx/README.md

 ## Prerequisites
 - [minikube installed](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fwindows%2Fx86-64%2Fstable%2F.exe+download)
+- Basic understanding of Kubernetes and Docker

 ## Installation
-I have already packed this projec into a docker images from this repository you need the pods_deployment and the nginx deployment and folow the steps:
+I have already packed this project into Docker images.
+You will need the pods_deployment and the nginx_pod files to follow the steps:
 1. Clone the repository:
     ```sh
     git clone https://github.com/Benmeddour/Nginx.git